Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Essays/04-Charles-Hoskinson-Favorite-Philosophers.md

 “*David Hilbert also did the same thing …*” – Charles

-**My commentary** – Charles refers here to “Hilbert’s Program” (https://plato.stanford.edu/entries/hilbert-program/)
+**My commentary** – Charles refers here to “Hilbert’s Program” (https://plato.stanford.edu/entries/hilbert-program/) that is, the formalization of all of mathematics in axiomatic form.

 ## Alfred North Whitehead